dominikabrosch-dotcom/Single-cell-transcriptomics-of-colorectal-cancer-progression-GSE161277-/README.md

 ### 4. Cell-type composition analysis

-The relative abundance of cell populations was compared between:
+The relative abundance of cell populations was compared between normal tissue, adenoma and carcinoma for each patient separately.

-* Normal tissue
-* Adenoma
-* Carcinoma

-for each patient separately.

 ### 5. Differential expression analysis